Amphorae's Story

 Selection

 Every year, just before harvesting the grapes, Elena Casadei personally goes to each of the estates.
 She there tastes with her father the fruits of the chosen vines she had selected for her line.
-By tasting and evaluating the consistency of the pulp, skin and pedicel of each plot, Elena gets to know the vintage and decides whether its grapes can be chosen as amphorae.

 02